University of Colorado Law School

 - Mentoring and Community Involvement: The office regularly helps students get involved in the legal community by referring them to mentor programs (including the Student Alumni Mentoring Program), bar associations, Inns of Court and other law-related organizations.

 Colorado Law helps students pursue numerous job opportunities and helps connect them to valuable part-time and permanent legal positions, including:

-- Externships are for students working unpaid in the legal community for academic credit, under the supervision of a field and faculty supervisor.
+- For-credit externships are for students working as volunteers for government agencies and non-profits for academic credit under the supervision of a field and faculty supervisor.